capital-american/Capital-American-Shaman/src/pages/products/delta-9-gummies-3chi.md

 ---
 **Brand: 3Chi**

 Using delta 9 THC derived from natural and organic hemp, these D9 THC gummies have the same potency as what you’d find in a dispensary.
-The differenct is they are farm bill compliant and federally legal!
+The difference is they are farm bill compliant and federally legal!
 Finally a premium quality delta 9 product everybody from Frisco to Maine can ejoy.
 Get ready to discover true canna-bliss with 3CHI.

 **NOTE:** Full-spectrum hemp oil can give a bitter hemp taste to the gummies.
 For those who are not a fan of the hemp flower taste we recommend chasing the gummy with  refreshing beverage.